eit6609/storyteller/README.md

         hr
 ```

-The generated pages will be only *n* (the correct combination) + *n* (all the possible wrong combinations), where *n* is the length of the combination.
+The generated pages will be only *n* (the correct combination) + *n* (all the possible wrong combinations), where *n* is
+the length of the combination.

 Why?
-Because what determines the number of pages are the possible values of the properties of the state, and they are 2 * *n*:
+Because what determines the number of pages are the possible values of the properties of the state, and they are
+2*n*:

 * 2 for `ok`
 * *n* for `index`

-For the sake of precision, there are only 2 * *n* - 1 pages, because the state `{index=0,ok=false}` is not used.
+For the sake of precision, there are only 2*n* - 1 pages, because the state `{index=0,ok=false}` is not used.

 #### Consume objects

-Almost every adventure game has a basket where the player can collect objects.
+Almost every adventure game has a basket where the player can put the objects found around.

-However, keeping objects in the basket is very expensive, because you'll have 2 ^ *n* possible states if you need to keep track of *n* objects.
+However, keeping objects in the basket is very expensive, because you'll have 2 ^ *n* possible states if you need to
+keep track of *n* objects.

 You should prefer objects that get consumed, and drop them as soon as you can.

 #### Partition the game

-You should partition the game in several independent stages, in order to reset the state when you finish one stage and enter another.
+You should partition the game in several independent stages, in order to reset the state when you finish one stage and
+enter another.

-You should implement the different stages with different state classes, and then exploit the feature of the generator that uses a new state when an action returns one to make the transition from one stage to the other.
+You should implement the different stages with different state classes, and then exploit the feature of the generator
+that uses the new state returned by an action to make the transition from one stage to another.